HathorNetwork/hathor-wallet-mobile/RELEASING.md

 In the `ios/HathorMobile/Info.plist`, the fields `CFBundleShortVersionString` and `CFBundleVersion` must be updated.
 Usually, the `CFBundleVersion` is always `1`, while the `CFBundleShortVersionString` is updated with the new version.
 App Store uses the pair `(CFBundleShortVersionString, CFBundleVersion)` to identify a release.

+Create a git tag and a new release on GitHub.

 # Publishing the new App

 ## App Store